-Players of Human characters may add up to 10 additional creation points to their totals by taking an appropriate number of ranks in Disadvantages.
-Non-Human species may have their own creation point totals, maximum number of points from Disadvantages, and starting Advantages, Disadvantages, and Special Abilities.
+Players of Human characters may add up to 10 additional creation points to their totals by taking an appropriate number of points in Negative Traits or Disadvantages.
+Non-Human species may have their own creation point totals, maximum number of points from Disadvantages, and starting Traits.

-For worlds involving more Special Abilities, gamemasters should feel free to raise the number of starting creation points and the number of possible creation points received from Disadvantages.
+For worlds involving more Special Abilities, GMs should feel free to raise the number of starting creation points and the number of possible creation points received from Disadvantages.

 Characters also receive the following aspects, like those created with defined limits: